 Center for Global Mental Health Research

-The NIMH Center for Global Mental Health Research coordinates the Institute’s efforts to generate knowledge that will improve the lives of people living with mental illnesses in low-resource settings worldwide.
-The Center’s focus on expanding research in low-resource settings is driven by the need to address mental health care that is often inadequate, inaccessible, and of less than optimal quality.
+The NIMH Center for Global Mental Health Research coordinates the Institute’s efforts to generate knowledge that will improve the lives of people living with or at risk for mental illnesses in low-resource settings worldwide.
+The Center’s focus on expanding research in low-resource settings is driven by the need to address the care for people with mental health need that is often inadequate, inaccessible, and of less than optimal quality.
 Attention to low- and middle-income countries reflects an understanding that the inclusion of diverse populations, communities, contexts, and researchers from across the globe, can accelerate and enrich scientific advancements while helping to reduce mental health disparities globally and domestically.
 As interconnections among nations and peoples increase through global population shifts, advanced communication technologies, and stronger economic interdependencies, an international perspective is essential.
-This perspective can help researchers shed new light on variations in the incidence, prevalence, root causes, and course of mental disorders worldwide, as well as gain a greater understanding of disparities in the accessibility, quality, response to, and outcomes of mental health services.
+This perspective can help researchers shed new light on variations in the incidence, prevalence, root causes, and course of mental disorders worldwide, as well as gain a greater understanding of how these are influenced by disparities in the accessibility, quality, response to, and outcomes of mental health services.
 Addressing mental health challenges that are shared worldwide enriches the scientific enterprise overall, advances U.S. research, and helps to improve mental health care domestically and globally.

 The Center for Global Mental Health Research supports the following activities:

 - Identifies trends and gaps in global mental health to guide priority-setting for research funding.

 - Stimulates and supports innovative, multidisciplinary research to fill scientific knowledge gaps while addressing locally relevant research questions in resource-poor settings, including studies on:

 - Genetic, developmental, biological, social, and environmental determinants of mental health and key targets and times for intervention;

 - Prevention of mental illnesses and delivery of early interventions;